 The Hard Wired is a term I use to represent people (authors, thought leaders...), subjects, places etc. that I tap into on a regular basis and most likely will go to see in person or already have...

+When I was a very young boy, my father was building out our family business, Trinity Buckle Co., in a small garage in Mar Vista, Los Angeles.
+After school, I’d come home and help him convert a school bus into an RV.
+I hadn’t realized how quickly it was coming together until one day at lunchtime, I looked outside and saw the bus parked in front of my school.
 Long story short—we were heading down to Mexico for many months, with a large stack of National Geographics on board.
 The top issue featured Jane Goodall on the cover.
 It had come out a few years earlier, in 1963, so I was about five at the time.
 I must’ve read that article fifty times and completely fell in love with her.
 I’ve followed her life and work eagerly ever since.
+Jane Goodall 1934-2025

-This photograph is of Lachlan MacAskill with his dog and kitten on the Isle of Eigg in Scotland.
-The image was taken by photographer Mary Ethel Muir Donaldson sometime between 1910 and 1930.
+Lachlan MacAskill with his dog and kitten on the Isle of Eigg in Scotland

 Vibe We're Lovin'

+Soul Sugar: The whole channel is good fun.
 "THE AMALFI SPRITZ MIX [alt r&b, classic soul/r&b, amapiano, jazz, hip hop, reggae, house edits]"

 Our latest social..